ejolson2005/Doggleship/README.md

 in the main directory.
 This will compiler the Fortran code, tokenize the Basic program and further produce a program called doggleship which by default directs the Fortran program to play against itself.
-The Basic program can be specified by changing a single in in doggleship.go and recompiling.
+The Basic program can be specified by changing a single line in doggleship.go and recompiling.

 Note that the executable expects the Basic and Fortran programs that will